My Stolen Diaries

 “I’m calling him Rib,” I told everyone, even though they thought it was a stupid name.
 On the way home, all three of them tried to talk me out of calling him Rib, but my mind was made up.

 It was a Mother’s Day I will never forget.
 Poor Mem asked Mom to pull off the side of the road so she could throw up again, and right before we got to White Street, Rib puked all over my new dress.
+All Mom cared about was that we didn’t get throw up all over her friend’s car.

 Now with Rib in the picture, when the school bell rings, I race back to our apartment, fly up the stairs, and burst into the kitchen where my little man is always patiently waiting for me.

 The bathroom?
 The hallway?
 No problem.
 Rib leads the way and stands guard at the bathroom door, growling and barking.
-He’s a tiny thing, but Mom says he thinks he’s a Great Dane, and I guess whatever is in the hallway thinks so too because nothing scary ever shows itself when Rib is around.
+He’s a tiny thing, but Mom says he thinks he’s a Great Dane, and I guess whatever is in the hallway thinks so, too, because nothing scary ever shows itself when Rib is around.

 And best of all, there’s no more peeing on the poison even though the rats deserve it, and not too much lying, except for making sure I don’t forget to tell everyone at school that my Mem is my mom and my Mom is my sister.